 - For admission to the University, potential graduate students are required to possess a cumulative GPA no lower than 3.0 in the final 60 units of their undergraduate career.

-- At least 2, and no more than 4, Letters of Recommendation are required from individuals with direct knowledge of the applicant's scholarly ability.
+- Two (2) Letters of Recommendation are required from individuals with direct knowledge of the applicant's scholarly ability.
 These letters should speak to the applicant's academic readiness for graduate-level studies and are usually from professors who have knowledg of the applicant's academic performance and interest in WGS.
-These will be sumbitted to WGS directly by each recommender, either by USPS or email to firstname.lastname@example.org.
+All letters are submitted via CalState Apply.

 - International students must have TOEFLS / IELTS.